Syed-Hamza-Zahir/Prima/README.md

   "email": "john@example.com",
 }
 ```
+## Password Strength Validation
+The app now includes password strength validation during user creation.
+Passwords must meet the following criteria:

+At least 8 characters long.
+Contains at least one capital letter.
+Contains at least one number.
+Contains at least one special character.

+### To do: add email validation

 ## Error Handling
 - 400 Bad Request: Invalid input data.
 - 404 Not Found: User not found.